peteroupc/peteroupc.github.io/exporand.md

 5. Return 0 with probability _y_/_i_.
 6. Add 1 to _i_ and go to step 4.

-Note, however, that when _y_ is less than 1, the minimum number of coin flips needed, on average, by this algorithm will grow without bound as `p`approaches 0.
-Mendo (2019)<sup>[**(15)**](#Note15)</sup> showed that this is a lower bound; that is, no Bernoulli factory algorithm can do better without knowing more information on `p`.
+Note, however, that when _y_ is less than 1, the minimum number of coin flips needed, on average, by this algorithm will grow without bound as `p` approaches 0.
+Mendo (2019)<sup>[**(15)**](#Note15)</sup> showed that this is a lower bound; that is, no Bernoulli factory algorithm can do much better without knowing more information on `p`.
 Because of this, the appendix shows an alternative way to implement this and other Bernoulli factory algorithms using geometric bags, which exploits knowledge of `p` but is not the focus of this article since it involves arithmetic.
 The appendix also has notes on the convergence of Bernoulli factories.

 The **kthsmallest** method generates the 'k'th smallest 'bitcount'-digit uniform random number out of 'n' of them, is also relied on by this beta sampler.
 It is used when both `a` and `b` are integers, based on the known property that a beta random variable in this case is the `a`th smallest uniform (0, 1) random number out of `a + b - 1` of them (Devroye 1986, p.
 431)<sup>[**(16)**](#Note16)</sup>.